Debian Packaging for Open vSwitch¶

 These instructions apply to installing from Debian packages that you built

-Debian or a Debian derivative distribution such as Ubuntu.
-In the former case,
+or a Debian derivative distribution such as Ubuntu.
+In this case, use a

 You must be superuser to install Debian packages.